-“They start off using a narcotic such as OxyContin to treat pain,” Hanson told DrugRehab.com.
+“They start off using a narcotic such as OxyContin to treat pain,” Dr. Glen Hanson told DrugRehab.com.
 “It relieves the pain.
 That’s great.
-Then on top of that, these narcotics stimulate reward systems in the brain for some people.
-So you’ve got a two-for: less pain and some stimulation and some reward.”
+Then on top of that, these narcotics stimulate reward systems in the brain for some people.”

-“They find out that heroin relieves those negatives just like the OxyContin used to, and it’s a lot cheaper and it’s easier to get,” Hanson said.
-“Now you appear as the traditional drug addict that’s buying stuff off the streets and is exposing him or herself to all of the potential problems that street drugs can cause.”
+“Heroin relieves stress just like the OxyContin used to, and it’s a lot cheaper, and it’s easier to get,” Hanson said.
+“Now the person appears as the traditional drug addict that’s buying stuff off the streets and exposing him or herself to all of the potential problems that street drugs can cause.”